$G_2'$-Slodowy Slices I: Geometric Structures: (G2',Ein23) -Geometric Structures

 Here, $\lambda := \sqrt{{2x_0^2+\lvert z_2\rvert^2}}$. \end{lemma}

-\begin{proof} By Remark \ref{Remk:UnitaryCrossProd}, let us take an $h$-unitary complex cross-product frame $X=(e_k)_{k=3}^{-3}$ for $\V$ in local coordinates such that the cross-product obtain the form in Table \ref{Table:ComplexCrossProductBasis}.
-In such a basis, elements of the $\Psi_0$-pencil obtains the form $\Psi_0(z)$ for some $z \in \C$, where
+\begin{proof} By Remark \ref{Remk:UnitaryCrossProd}, let us take a local $h$-unitary complex cross product frame $X=(e_k)_{k=3}^{-3}$ for $\V$ such that the cross product obtain the form in Table \ref{Table:ComplexCrossProductBasis}.
+In such a basis, elements of the $\Psi_0$-pencil obtains the form $\Psi_0(z)$, for some $z \in \C$, where

 Fix $p \in \Sigma$.
 In the frame $X$, real elements $x \in \V^\R|_p$ have coordinatization $x = \sum_{i=3}^{-3} x_ie_{i}$ with $x_{-i} = \overline{x_i}$.
-Now, any element $u \in \mathscr{P}|_p=\mathscr{L}_p\oplus N_p$ obtains the form $u=(z_2,x_0,\overline{z}_2)$ in the basis $(e_2, e_0,e_{-2})$.
+Now, any element $u \in \mathscr{U}|_p=\mathscr{L}_p\oplus N_p$ obtains the form $u=(z_2,x_0,\overline{z}_2)$ in the basis $(e_2, e_0,e_{-2})$.
 Thus,

 Now, take an element $v \in B_p$ and write $v= (w,0,0,\overline{w})$ in the basis $(e_3, e_1,e_{-1}, e_{-3})$.
 On the other hand, for $c \in \R$, we have

 We then compute that

 Hence, for $c =2$, we find $c u_{\mathscr{L}} \times v-u_N \times v \in \mathcal{R}_{\Psi_0}^\bot|_u$.
 By dimension count, we conclude that every element in $\mathcal{R}_{\Psi_0}^\bot|_u$ obtains this form.